mind-lab-bos/THAMP-EEG/README.md

 4. `THAMP_R_EEG.R`
 	* This script loads in PLV and RTCV data saved out from the MATLAB analysis for statistical models and plotting with ASRS and eBMRQ.
 Current data are already saved out so there is no need to run the MATLAB script before this one.
 	* You may run into packages that need to be installed through R Studio.
 Use the command: `install.packages("{package_name}")`
-	* Reproduce plots that model PLV+RTCV by ASRS and eBMRQ scores
+	* Reproduces plots and models for relationships between PLV+RTCV and ASRS+eBMRQ.

 </details>